-Thoughts are turning to all those end of year exams, gatherings, concerts, etc. I admit, I miss having physical photos to go through and share with others.
-The waiting to get them developed to see the outcome (good or bad).
-But I also must admit that modern technology gives us perhaps a greater range of options to record those day to day or special moments.
-What we don't have so much of now is the written word.
-People used to keep diaries, appointment books, write letters.
-A lot of the information we have when we look back are these physical items.
+Thoughts are turning to all those end of year exams, depending on the animal or the problem.
+Please support gatherings, concerts, etc. I admit, I miss having physical them when you can as they operate from fund raising photos to go through and share with others.
+The waiting only. to get them developed to see the outcome (good or bad).
+But I also must admit that modern technology Our October meeting was Thursday 19th.
+Our librarian gives us perhaps a greater range of options to record introduced several new books which have been obtained those day to day or special moments.
+What we don't over the last few months and reminded everyone about have so much of now is the written word.
+People used our lending procedures.
+Kathy Tritton spoke about to keep diaries, appointment books, write letters.
+A lot the 58th Annual Royal Western Australia History of the information we have when we look back are these Conference held in Bridgetown at the beginning of September with additional information from Helen physical items.
 I often wonder what we will be able to look back on in 50 or 100 years' time.
-Technology is constantly changing and sometimes the new does not work with the old.
-The information is there, but is it accessible?
-Remember, we are living history now and whether we will want to reminisce next year or if it is our descendants looking back in 100 years what will they be able to see?
+Technology McKenzie. (both Helen and Kathy attended). is constantly changing and sometimes the new does Donations for our Christmas Hampers can be left in the not work with the old.
+The information is there, but Museum (box under the counter).
+Thank You. is it accessible?
+Remember, we are living history now and whether we will want to reminisce next year or if Put the dates below on your calendar!!! it is our descendants looking back in 100 years what Next Meeting: Thursday 16th November - Speaker: Bernice Barry, Author will they be able to see?
 New is good, but old is not necessarily bad.